HL7/fhir-subscription-backport-ig/input/pagecontent/errors.md

 ### Recovering from Errors

 Clients are responsible for devising an appropriate method for recovering from errors.
 Often, this process will include a series or batch of requests that allow a client to know the current state.
 For example, an application may need to query all relevant resources for a patient in order to ensure nothing has been missed.
 Once an application has returned to a functional state, it should request the subscription is reactivated by updating the `status` to either `requested` or `active` as appropriate.

+#### Using the $events operation

+Servers MAY choose to support the `$events` operation, as defined in this IG.
+The `$events` operation allows clients to request events which have occurred in the past.
+Servers which implement the operation MAY use implementation-specific criteria to restrict availability of events (e.g., most recent 10 events, events within the past 30 days, etc.).

+During a recovery process, clients MAY try to retrieve missing events via the `$events` operation, which should allow processing to continue as normal.